OpenTranslationBible/open-bible/en-GB/22.Song of Solomon/md/song-of-solomon-05.md

 ## Song of Solomon 5:4

-My beloved extended his hand through the opening,
+My beloved reached out his hand through the opening,
-And my feelings were stirred for him.
+And my heart was moved for him.

 ## Song of Solomon 5:5

-I arose to open to my beloved;
+I rose to open to my beloved;
-And my hands dripped with myrrh,
+And my hands were covered with myrrh,
-And my fingers with drops of myrrh,
+And my fingers with flowing myrrh,
-On the handles of the bolt.
+Upon the handles of the bolt.

 ## Song of Solomon 5:6